Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 In contrast, Kayla Hollatz is a website copywriter with a starting rate of $5000.
 She works with creative entrepreneurs and small businesses.

-How Much do Freelance Writers Charge Per Hour?
+How Much Are Freelance Writer Rates Per Hour?

 What’s better than hourly freelance writing rates?